1) 2026 is when “agentic” stops being marketing and starts being ops

-Why incident response is now part of product
+Incident response is now product surface area

 | Approach | Best for | Typical failure mode | Operational cost |